bonolo1/garden-ai/README.md

   source .venv/bin/activate
   ```

-8. Once the virtual environment is created and activated, enter the following command to move into the TrackerProjectSite directory (if you are not already in the directory):
+8. Once the virtual environment is created and activated, enter the following command to move into the garden_ai directory (if you are not already in the directory):

   ```
   cd garden_ai